AdiJJ/Pokedex/README.md

 # Pokedex
-A Web Scraping and GUI applictaions which extract information about all the known Pokemon and later uses that information to present a comprehensive and interactive encyclopedia for any interested person who wants to learn more about those magical creatures.<br />
+A Web Scraping program which extracts information about all the known Pokemon and GUI applictaion which uses the scraped information to present a comprehensive and interactive Pokemon encyclopedia for any interested person who wants to learn more about those magical creatures.<br />
 (More in the "[Key features](#Key-features)" section)

 ## Dependencies